Motivational Interviewing across Cultures

 —Melinda Hohman, PhD, MSW, School of Social Work (Emeritus), San Diego State University

-—Kamilla L. Venner, PhD, Ahtna Athbascan Tribal member; Department of Psychology and Center on Alcohol, Substance use, and Addiction, University of New Mexico
+—Kamilla L. Venner, PhD, Ahtna Athbascan Tribal member; Department of Psychology and Center on Alcohol, Substance Use, and Addiction, University of New Mexico

-“An amazing resource for clinicians, supervisors, students, and others working to address the needs of diverse clients, couples, and families.
+“An amazing resource for clinicians, supervisors, students, and others working to address the needs of diverse individuals, couples, and families.
 Culturally adapted MI prioritizes what matters to clients, taking into consideration the whole person.
 Lee’s expertise is present in every chapter as she draws from cutting-edge cultural theories and models and provides case examples that illustrate the power of her approach.
 This groundbreaking work will doubtless be invaluable for both graduate students and experienced clinicians.”

 —Lisa A. Suzuki, PhD, Department of Applied Psychology, Steinhardt School of Culture, Education, and Human Development, New York University